Eddie Shannon

-Eddie Shannon (born January 29, 1977) is an American basketball coach and former player.
-He is currently an assistant coach at the University of South Carolina.
+Eddie Shannon (born January 29, 1977) is an American basketball coach and former professional player who is an assistant coach for the South Carolina Gamecocks.

 Early life

 Shannon, a native of West Palm Beach, Florida, has played his entire career essentially with only one eye.
 At the age of 10 while playing with some of his seventh-grade friends, he was unintentionally hit in the right eye with a rock, forever altering his vision.
 Following the accident, he underwent surgery to remove blood clots from his eye, and a year later, had a cataract removed.
 As an eighth-grader, his vision began to blur, and he could only see shadows.

 Even with limited vision, Eddie went on to star for Cardinal Newman High School in West Palm Beach which led him to be recruited by the University of Florida where he became the Florida Gators starting point guard.

 Despite Shannon continuing to excel on the basketball court, the vision in his right eye got progressively worse.
 After consulting a doctor, he decided to have a certain type of surgery, known as an Evisceration, which involves removing parts of his eye.
 He was eventually fitted with a cosmetic prosthesis that covers his damaged cornea leading him to wear goggles when playing, though he has since discarded them.